 The following questions relate to our States of the Arts column, for which each article includes four artworks that share an association with a single nation or territory.

-Which Filipino artworks would you recommend to our readers?
+Which Philippine artworks would you recommend to our readers?

 Impunity, a photo essay series by Patricia Evangelista and Carlo Gabuco.
 Hard-hitting, heartbreakingly unbearable journalism at its absolute finest.